Travelbound logo

 Learn more

 A beguiling city full of art, history and culture.
-Florence is ideal for cross-curricular, multi-subject school trips as there is so much it has to offer.
+School trips to Florence are ideal for cross-curricular, multi-subject excursions in a city that has so much to offer.

-We’ll help you tick all the subject boxes as well as plan an exciting, fun educational trip in Tuscany!
+We’ll help you tick all the subject boxes as well as plan an exciting, fun educational trip to Tuscany!

 Learn more